 Active Litigation Case No. 25-2441-CZ is active in the Tenth Circuit Court, Saginaw County.
 All information in this article is drawn from filed court documents and the public record.
 This coverage will be updated as the case develops.

 Editorial Transparency The defendant in the case described in this article is Rita Williams, the publisher and editor of Clutch Justice.
-This article is being published because the documented record — filed court documents, sworn affidavits, a school district’s 504 plan, active bar and criminal investigations — constitutes a matter of public concern involving judicial conduct, the misuse of civil litigation as harassment, and the documented harm to two children who live in Kalamazoo County.
-Every claim in this article is sourced to a filed document.
+This article is being published because the documented record — filed court documents, sworn affidavits, a school district’s 504 plan, active bar and criminal investigations — constitutes a matter of public concern involving judicial conduct, the misuse of civil litigation as a harassment instrument, and documented harm to two children in Kalamazoo County.
+Every claim in this article is sourced to a filed document or verified primary source.
 The author has a direct stake in this reporting.
 Readers should know that and evaluate accordingly.
-Links to the filed motions appear in the sources block below.

 Direct Answer

 Philip L. Ellison and his firm Outside Legal Counsel PLC have used Saginaw County Circuit Court — Ellison’s home county — to file four motions seeking the incarceration of a registered Michigan crime victim in six months, obtain a preliminary injunction through a coerced pro se signature, and pursue a fourth contempt proceeding during the pendency of an automatic UPEPA stay.
 The second Saginaw County judge assigned to the case shares an undisclosed adjunct faculty appointment with Ellison at Saginaw Valley State University and signed his ex parte show cause order on her first day.
-The defendant’s daughter now has a 504 plan.
+The defendant’s daughter has a federal 504 plan.
 The defendant’s son is afraid when people come to the door.
-Saginaw County has not acted on any of it.
+The UPEPA stay has been in effect for 23 days.
+The court has not enforced it.

 Key Points